lammps/lammps/doc/src/Howto_mdi.rst

 codes is on the `MDI webpage
 <https://molssi-mdi.github.io/MDI_Library/html/index.html>`_.

-Here is how to build QE as a stand-alond ``pw.x`` file which can be used in stand-alone mode:
+Here is how to build QE as a stand-alone ``pw.x`` file which can be used in stand-alone mode:

 .. code-block:: bash